Verify Backlinks · FAQ

 Do you need access to my Google Search Console or hosting?

-No. We only need your uploaded backlink Excel.
+No. Verify Backlinks only needs your uploaded backlink Excel or CSV file.
 You remain in full control of any actions you take after the audit.

 How long is my audit data stored?

 Audit data is retained only for the minimum time required to process and deliver your outputs.
-Details live in the Privacy Policy and Data Processing Agreement.
+Details are covered in the Privacy Policy and Data Processing Agreement.